 Grilled Chicken Breasts with Lime, Roasted Garlic and Fresh Herb Marinade

-If someone is being teased in my kids’ presence I would very much expect them to stand up and defend whomever was being picked on.
+If someone were to be teased in my kids’ presence I would very much expect them to stand up and defend whomever was being picked on.
 Which is why I end up sometimes feeling guilty for sitting quietly while some culinary elitist maligns the guileless chicken breast.
-“Dark meat is the only way to go, and cooked on the bone is best, juicier, more flavorful, and to contemplate eating a boneless skinless chicken breasts ….well, I’d rather eat a piece of Styrofoam.”
-People concur and raise glasses of pricy Mersault, and smirk at the thought of lowly boneless, skinless white meat.

 Well, I’m saying it: I LIKE BONELESS SKINLESS CHICKEN BREASTS.
 They are convenient, they are easy to prepare, the are versatile, they are readily available, and while I am also a big fan of the thigh, I am also a breast person.
 I also don’t care how that sounds.